 A Dashboard Camera

 The best thing about a road trip is the surprise of unknown places.
 You may have read all about the destination, where to visit what to see.
 But you could never have read all about the journey.
 So don’t pack your cameras in the luggage but keep your photography kit separately.
 If you are a photography enthusiast you never know where you come across the most beautiful scene of your trip.
-So before you leave the home check that you have your DSLR, the extra lenses, the batteries, and chargers in your photography kit.
+So before you leave the home check that you have your DSLR, the extra lenses, the spare batteries, and chargers in your photography kit.

 Healthy and tasty Munchies

 Normally we tend to binge a lot of chips and cookies on a road trip.
 But lately I have found a healthy alternative in Nut-mix.
 I love eating at the roadside eateries and CCDs which are found on most highways.
 So normally we don’t pack a lot of homemade food.

 Please carry garbage bags on a road trip so that you don’t need to throw your trash outside if there are no dustbins around.
 We are guilty of the carbon-footprint already, don’t want to leave behind any other trash.

 If your driving route includes pitstops at beaches and Hindu temples, it’s a good idea to carry a pair of slippers.
 You need to open your shoes before entering a Hindu temple, and often have to leave them unattended outside while you climb multiple stairs barefoot.
 For such excursions, we change into our slippers before we enter to leave the car.

 A checklist of Roadtrip essentials people frequently forget